This Sugar Cookie Recipe stands the test of time. Crisp on the outside, but buttery soft on the inside, this is a family favorite!

 - Fully whisk your dry ingredients.
 There is no risk of over mixing when it’s all dry ingredients and no one wants a pocket of salt in their cookie.

 - Use unsalted butter.
-Because the salt content varies from brand to brand, using unsalted butter and then adding salt to the recipe ensures you get the amount you want.
+Because the salt content varies from brand to brand of butter, using unsalted butter and then adding salt to the recipe ensures you get the amount you want.

 - Use room temperature butter.
 Resist the urge to soften the butter in the microwave.
 It just doesn’t soften the butter evenly, resulting melted patches.
 Instead, cut it up and let it sit on the counter for 30 minutes.
 You should be able to easily dent it with your finger but not push all the way through.
 And it will feel cold to the touch.